sagemath/trac_to_gh/Issue 7888.md

 # Issue 7888: Do not pass comment lines to Macaulay2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7888

 Original creator: novoselt